markmakemate/Statistic-Learning-Theory/README.md

 # Discussion
 ## 1. SVM Algorithm  with Generic Algorithm
 ### (1) Generic Algorithm
 Generic Algorithm is a type of heuristic algorithm aiming to find an approximate optimal solution.
-The main features is:
+The main features is:<br/>
 * Operating structural objects directly without the limitation of derivative and continuity
 * Hidden parallelity and better global searching ability
 * Searching optimal point with probability method, obtaing searching direction without any given rule automatically<br/>